Kahssie/IAP_dash_and_plotly/README.md

-# Jan 2022 IAP: Using dash andplotly
+# Jan 2022 IAP: Using dash and plotly

 Some commands to run: